 The evaluation can be done by the provider or you can commission an evaluation.
 The choice will depend on the provider’s ability to carry out or commission an evaluation.
 Consider how the evaluation will be funded and how to ensure it is independent.
 If it is not included in the cost of services, it may not happen.

-Talk to your internal research and evaluation team, if you have one, and use the guidance on Superu’s website on Using Evidence for Impact, in particular: Evaluation guide for funders.
+Talk to your internal research and evaluation team, if you have one.

 It's also useful to talk to providers when you're developing the specification and performance measure for a service, especially those that deal with vulnerable clients.

-The Government Rules of Sourcing help to shape good procurement practice.
-If your agency is mandated to use them, they apply to all projects worth more than $100,000 (or construction projects worth more than $10 million).
+The Government Procurement Rules help to shape good procurement practice.
+If your agency is mandated to use them, they apply to all projects worth more than $100,000 (or construction projects worth more than $9 million).

-Sometimes agencies can opt out of some of the Rules of Sourcing for certain procurements - check Rule 13.
+Sometimes agencies can opt out of some of the Government Procurement Rules for certain procurements - check Rule 12.